-In future iterations of this project, the authors will ascertain student awareness of cybersecurity topics through pre- and post- surveys.
-Maintaining a list of current OSINT tools and describing use-cases that demonstrate their application will be necessary.
-Another goal is to modify the CTF competition exercises to be more attainable given the time allotted and will examine them to ensure a balance between categories in Mäses model for describing cybersecurity skills.
 Teaching cybersecurity awareness in the university and training employees in the workplace can be a challenge due to the lack of experts in this field.
 Developing solutions, tools to automate the process, and activities that will spark students' interest will benefit students, teachers, and society at large.
 Ethics issues will emerge as users will need to trust systems using current technologies such as artificial intelligence, Internet of Things, or blockchain, that they may not fully understand.
-Universities also should look beyond their current cybersecurity needs to predict future developments and how to incorporate the impact of these and other current technologies in the cybersecurity awareness curriculum for information technology students.
+Universities also should look beyond their current cybersecurity needs to predict future developments and how to incorporate the impact of these and other current technologies in the curriculum cybersecurity awareness for information technology students.